grisu/grisu-benchmark/README.md

 Grisu Benchmark
 ================

 _grisu-benchmark_  is a Grisu client which allows you to run the same job with several (cpu-)configurations and measure how execution time is affected.

+It can also compare several of those runs against each other and produce html files like [this](https://raw.github.com/grisu/grisu-benchmark/develop/example/benchmark.html) (you'll need to download this file if you want your browser to render it correctly).

 Download / Install